inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 which are set up to run both linting and the suite of unit tests as part of the continuous integration cycle.
 All code is peer reviewed and must be approved by a non-author before it can be fully merged into the relevant code base.

-[//]: #25 (Do we expect that every reader knows what linting, unit tests and continuous integration are?)

 As each element of our pipeline is written as a separate microservice, synthetic test, i.e. fake messages are also written for each element to test that the output from each is as expected.

-[//]: #26 (Do we expect that every reader knows what "dummy input tests" are?)

 As part of our testing we also create a set of permutation tests of fake messages that allow us to test the pipeline for the random receipt of messages.
 It is not unknown for us to receive a cancel message before we receive the actual